SpenBot/objection-test/notes.md

 - how to define as unique?
 - how to define idColumn as UUID?

-- how to define associations?
+- associations? (dependent, dependencies)
-- how to return associated fields in the request?
+- returning associated fields in the request?
-- how to bulk create?
+- bulk create?
+- default values?